 - 3.1 The Director should be at the venue well in advance of starting time, to ensure that all is in readiness for a prompt start to play at the scheduled time. - 3.2 After the official welcome by the Tournament Organiser or their representative, the Director is introduced and makes the following announcements (if relevant) before commencement of play. - (a) The number of tables or Teams, and the number of boards to be played. - (b) The type of movement and where, if any, "feed-in", sharing, phantom or relay boards are placed.
-(The existence of such boards necessitates competent Players being seated at such tables to ensure that the correct sequence is played.) - (c) The time allowed for the play of each board. - (d) The direction in which boards and Players move. - (e) Players to check that the correct board is being played and placed in the right direction, to count the cards before and after play, to refrain from discussing hands already played, and to ensure that the score and E/W Pair number are entered correctly by South and checked by East. - (f) All Players to remain seated until the move is called. - (g) The requirements to carry System Cards and to turn mobile phones off. - (h) Any other special rules of contest including procedural penalties. - (i) Members of the Appeals Committee.
+(The existence of such boards necessitates competent Players being seated at such tables to ensure that the correct sequence is played.) - (c) The time allowed for the play of each board. - (d) The direction in which boards and Players move. - (e) Players to check that the correct board is being played and placed in the right direction, to count the cards before and after play, to refrain from discussing hands already played, and to ensure that the score and E/W Pair number are entered correctly by South and checked by East. - (f) All Players to remain seated until the move is called. - (g) The requirements to carry System Cards and to turn mobile phones off. - (h) Any other special rules of contest including procedural penalties. - (i) Members of the Appeals Committee. - (j) Players to have Tournament fee or table money ready (if not already collected).

-- (j) Players to have Tournament fee or table money ready (if not already collected). - (k) That the Director must be called for any irregularity, no matter how trivial. - (I) The method by which ties will be resolved. - 3.3 If hands are not pre-dealt, the Director asks the Players to shuffle and deal. - 3.4 The Director announces the commencement of play.
+- (k) That the Director must be called for any irregularity, no matter how trivial. - (I) The method by which ties will be resolved. - 3.3 The Director announces the commencement of play.